yehia67/documentation/general/0.1/how-to-guides/setup-sbc.md

 ## Continue with the setup for your specific device

-- If you can use a display and keyboard at your device, follow the ["Setup for devices with keyboard and display"](#setup-for-devices-with-keyboard-and-display) guide
+- If you can use a display and keyboard at your device, follow the ["Set up devices with keyboard and display"](#set-up-devices-with-keyboard-and-display) guide
-- If you do not have display and keyboard, but an USB-to-UART-Adapter, follow the ["Setup your device via USB-to-UART adapter"](#setup-your-device-via-usb-to-uart-adapter) guide
+- If you do not have display and keyboard, but an USB-to-UART-Adapter, follow the ["Set up your device via USB-to-UART adapter"](#set-up-your-device-via-usb-to-uart-adapter) guide
-- If you only have Ethernet, follow the ["Setup for Ethernet devices"](#setup-for-ethernet-devices) guide
+- If you only have Ethernet, follow the ["Set up Ethernet devices"](#set-up-ethernet-devices) guide

-## Setup for devices with keyboard and display
+## Set up devices with keyboard and display

 1. Connect keyboard and display to your SBC.